 This is why we ask on the phone whether your water came up through the sump pit (likely Category 1) or backed up through a floor drain or toilet (Category 3).
 The answer changes what we demo and what we save.

-48-Hour Window: Mold Starts Fast in a Finished Basement
+Mold Risk in a Finished Basement

 What to Do If Your Sump Already Failed Tonight

-• Kill the basement circuit at the breaker panel before stepping into standing water.
+- Kill the basement circuit at the breaker panel before stepping into standing water.
 Do not assume the outage killed everything.
 Partial circuits and GFCI outlets upstream of the basement can still be live.

-• Do not run a shop vac on a live circuit or an extension cord running through water.
+- Do not run a shop vac on a live circuit or an extension cord running through water.

-• Lift everything you can reach safely.
+- Lift everything you can reach safely.
 Get boxes, electronics, and furniture off the slab onto bricks or totes.

-• Photograph everything with your phone before we arrive using our 48-hour photo documentation playbook.
+- Photograph everything with your phone before we arrive using our 48-hour photo documentation playbook.
 Insurance claims move faster with timestamped evidence.

-• Call Prime Restoration of Macomb at (586) 277-1069.
+- Call Prime Restoration at (586) 277-1069.
 We run 24/7 emergency extraction and have truck-mounted equipment staged for wind-event nights.

 The same system is also driving roof failures above ground, which we cover in our Macomb windstorm roof response guide.
 Wind storms will keep coming.
-Consumers Energy and DTE will keep having outages.
+Utilities will keep having outages.
 The Clinton River watershed clay is not going anywhere.
 The homes that stay dry are the ones whose owners understood the chain reaction before the first gust hit.
 If tonight is your first flood, call us.
 If tonight is your second flood, let us talk about a real backup system before the third one.

 Tags